openwisp/openwisp-config/README.rst

 If the test succeeds, the configuration is considered applied and the backup is deleted.

-If the test fails, the backup is restored and the agent will log the failure via syslog.
+If the test fails, the backup is restored and the agent will log the failure via syslog (see `Debugging`_ for more information on auditing logs).

 Disable testing
 ^^^^^^^^^^^^^^^